3 Methods of Contract Acceptance

 For the purposes of this comparison, we define traditional esignature as contract acceptance facilitated by emailing or delivering a 1:1 contract – usually as a PDF, often signed by typing, stamping, or drawing your signature.
 This type of acceptance has been around for decades, and it is often used for non-standard, negotiated contracts that need some level of personalization.

 Although a typed or drawn signature may still be required, embedded signing is a great option for presenting standardized contracts to a broad range of users to enhance their signing experience.

 With similar benefits to embedded signing – i.e faster acceptance, reduced redlining, and better user experience – clickwrap agreements are also a highly efficient way to accept certain types of agreements.
 Clickwrap agreements are also API driven and best used when the goal is to provide a fast, efficient signing experience for your customers or users.

-However, unlike embedded signing, clickwrap is a one-click experience that reduces friction in critical processes such as signup flows and ecommerce checkouts.
-Clickwrap agreements are considered the gold standard for agreements such as website terms, privacy policies, or EULAs, but are less likely to be used in place of traditional esignature.
+However, unlike embedded signing, clickwrap is a one-click experience that reduces friction in critical processes such as signup flows and eCommerce checkouts.
+Clickwrap agreements are considered the gold standard for agreements such as website Terms and Conditions, privacy policies, or EULAs, but are less likely to be used in place of traditional eSignature.